Can reading books like The Alchemist inspire personal growth and a journey of self-discovery?

 For at least a year, I contemplated leaving my 9-5.
 I didn’t want to.
 It was a good job.
 It covered what it needed to cover.

-But I had a longing for something deeper.
+But I had a longing for something deeper; more meaningful.
 I felt like I was not making a difference in the world.
 I later realized that this wasn’t necessarily true.
 However, the feelings became stronger and stronger.

 I started to experience some really abnormal phenomena.
-For instance, sitting at my desk I would hear someone ask “What are you doing here”?
+For instance, sitting at my desk, I would often hear someone ask “What are you doing here”?
 But when I looked around there was no one there.

-As I headed to the train station on my way from the spa one day, I heard someone say “You are living someone else’s life”.
-I looked around but there was no one there.
+Also, as I headed to the train station on my way from the spa one day, I heard someone say “You are living someone else’s life”.
+Again, I looked around, but there was no one there.
 I was puzzled by these occurrences.
-And there were lots more.
+And there were many more.

 But the event that really got me thinking was the morning I stood waiting for the D train in Bensonhurst, NY.
 A Jewish woman barely 5’ tall approached me.
 She looked at the book in my hand and asked what I was reading.
 I turned the book over so she could read the title.
 I was reading Hustle by Neil Patel.